Homotopy theory of symmetric powers: Monoidal model categories

 \xpf

-\theo Let $\C$ be a monoidal model category and let $\C'$ be a pretty small left $\C$-module with a model structure.
-We say some property of a class $S$ of morphisms in $\C'$ is \emph{stable under saturation} if it also holds for the weak saturation $\ws S$. \begin{enumerate}[(i)] \item If the scalar product $\t\colon \C \x \C' \r \C'$ preserves all colimits in $\C'$, then the property of $S$ of being (acyclic) h-monoidal is stable under saturation. \item Suppose the scalar product $\t$ preserves filtered colimits in $\C'$.
-If $S$ is h-monoidal then flatness of $S$ is stable under saturation.
+\theo Let $\C$ be a left proper, pretty small monoidal model category.
+We say some property of a class $S$ of morphisms in $\C$ is \emph{stable under saturation} if it also holds for the weak saturation $\ws S$. \begin{enumerate}[(i)] \item The property of $S$ of being (acyclic) h-monoidal is stable under saturation.

+\item If $S$ is h-monoidal, then the flatness of $S$ is stable under saturation.
 In particular, if some class of generating cofibrations in $\C$ is flat and h-monoidal, then $\C$ is flat. \end{enumerate} \xtheo

+\rema The proof below shows that the left properness assumption on $\C$ is not necessary to show the non-acyclic part in~\refit{i.monoidal.weakly.sat}.
+This also implies that $\C$ is h-monoidal (asssuming pretty smallness, but not left properness) if some sets $I_\C$ (respectively, $J_\C$) of generating (acyclic) cofibrations are (acyclic) h-monoidal, since any h-monoidal model category is left proper. \xrema